skybrud/sky-video/readme.md

 # sky-video

-A Vue component for showing Youtube and Vimeo videos.
+A Vue component for showing YouTube and Vimeo videos.

 ## Dependencies